BryanKoo/english-word-translation/README.md

 Thus POS detection of the word in the example sentence is needed to choose

 ## Software requiremants of the projects
-* Language utilities for the native/foreign language (Japanese, English)
+* Language utilities for the native/foreign language (Japanese, Vietnamese, English)
   * alphabet check, symbol replacement, locale, etc.,
 * Scraping on-line dictionaries
   * English dictionary which has Japanese translation (wiktionary)
   * Japanese dictionary (wiktionary, koto, weblio)
+  * Vietnamese dictionary (laban, tracau, tratu)
 * Translation(equivalant word) extractor
   * extract native explanations for each word of the foreign language
     * 1 or more etymologies